-WELCOME 1910's Road Maps of Pennsylvania BOTTOM
+WELCOME 1910's Road Maps of Pennsylvania WELCOME

 In May, 1911, the state government passed the Sproul Road Act which provided the major emphasis for the development of a modern state highway system in Pennsylvania.
 The Highway Department assigned state roads a number which appeared on internal department maps, but linking the various numbered road segments into continuous routes apparently didn't occur to them.
 An integrated state route system did not appear until 1925 and was overtaken by the US route system in 1926.